 1 : in a literal sense or manner: such asa : in a way that uses the ordinary or primary meaning of a term or expression <He took the remark literally.> <a word that can be used both literally and figuratively>b —used to emphasize the truth and accuracy of a statement or description <The party was attended by literally hundreds of people.>c : with exact equivalence : with the meaning of each individual word given exactly <The term “Mardi Gras” literally means “Fat Tuesday” in French.>d : in a completely accurate way <a story that is basically true even if not literally true>

-2 : in effect : virtually <will literally turn the world upside down to combat cruelty or injustice — Norman Cousins>
+2 : in effect : virtually —used in an exaggerated way to emphasize a statement or description that is not literally true or possible <will literally turn the world upside down to combat cruelty or injustice — Norman Cousins>

-Since some people take sense 2 to be the opposite of sense 1, it has been frequently criticized as a misuse.
-Instead, the use is pure hyperbole intended to gain emphasis, but it often appears in contexts where no additional emphasis is necessary.
+Sense 2 is common and not at all new but has been frequently criticized as an illogical misuse.
+It is pure hyperbole intended to gain emphasis, but it often appears in contexts where no additional emphasis is necessary.